HomeHome Breadcrumb Separator Blog Breadcrumb Separator 10 content marketing challenges and how to overcome them

 2. Generating content consistently

-One of the main reasons content is produced erratically is that the majority of businesses don’t have any documented content strategy in place.
+One of the main reasons content is produced erratically is that many businesses don’t have any documented content strategy in place.

-Having a clear content strategy will help to ensure that your content will be prioritised and its importance communicated to your stakeholders (both internal and external), not all of whom may understand its value or relevance in today’s marketing mix.
+A clear content strategy helps you prioritise content and communicate its importance to stakeholders (both internal and external), not all of whom may understand its value or relevance in today’s marketing mix.

 As part of your strategic planning, develop a content calendar for at least the next six months and begin monitoring your competitors’ output.
 This will give you a benchmark of how much content you will need to create to make an impact in your marketplace.